 Obviously, we’re vegan and very passionate about that, but we’re also into minimalism.
 We’re interested to know how you manage all of your different projects and how you find quiet time for yourself?

 I have lot’s of quiet time as I work from home haha.
 Having said that I do juggle a lot, so it kinda feels like a chaotic quietness.
 It’s something I’ve gotten a lot better at as I’ve been doing this for five years.
 But yeah, I jump from project to project throughout the day depending on what I want to work on.

 So is it just you that does everything?

 Yes.
 Well with Finding Vegan, my husband does all of the technical work.
 Some people offer to give me submission help, but I haven’t accepted it yet.

 We’ve done the work from home thing before.
 We both found that working from home is not a glamorous as it sounds.
 I mean, it’s great to have that liberty and flexibility, but it can also be challenging because you regularly have to refocus.
 Have you experienced any challenges around that?

 Yes absolutely.
 I think it was a lot more challenging at the beginning.
 I love thriving off other people (to an extent), but you really have to make a concerted effort to get out of the house and schedule things in with your friends.

 What plans do you have for your websites?

 Well, I really want to continue to ride the momentum for Finding Vegan.
 I love supporting other food bloggers and sending them traffic.
 The Facebook page is huge now, and it’s becoming a powerful marketing channel.
 We also have an iPhone app which has been successful, and we want to continue to develop it.

-If someone looked at what you were doing and thought, “wow, that’s really cool!”, based on what you’ve seen, do you have any tips on how they could make it in blogging in 2015?
+If someone looked at what you were doing and thought, “wow, that’s really cool!”, based on what you’ve seen, do you have any tips on how they could make it in blogging?